Glossary of Terms (English only)

 Appeals: When a decision is rendered such as in the case of transfer to a university, on a petition, not in the favor of a student, the student provides additional documentation to the deciding party to receive a review for a favorable decision.

+Articulation: This is information about coursework from one college that indicates whether or not a course transfers to a University, and usually determines if that coursework is equivalent to either major requirements, general education requirements, or elective credit.
+Articulation is the process that links two educational institutions to help students make a smooth transition from the community college to the university or college without experiencing a delay or duplication of coursework.
 Courses at the Community College are identified as equivalent to courses at the university.
 This allows students to fulfill a university requirement by taking an identified equivalent course ( articulated course ) at the Community College.
 This equivalency, or articulation, can be done course-to-course, for major requirements and/or for general education requirements.
 In some cases, courses are only articulated (identified) as elective courses .
 This means that though the units will transfer, the course does not fulfill any of the above listed requirements.
 Some College has articulation agreements with a variety of universities, in-state and out-of-state.

 Assistantship: A study grant of financial assistance to a graduate student that is offered in return for certain services in teaching or laboratory supervision as a teaching assistant, or for services in research as a research assistant.